StevenTraboulay/StevenCodingQuiz.github.io/README.md

 9)  on new highscore page created function to pull local data from Quiz to display on the highscore page.

+10) added in timer, the iteration works and has a stop of 25 seconds. the user loses 2 seconds each wrong answer and a hidden score feature where they lose -3 points if they guess wrong.

 ****
 New techniques: